con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	86b rtogs pa po] em.; rtog pa po VM
 >> 	% klu chen po - monlam

-Passing beyond affliction's every stain,
+Beyond the stains every last affliction,
-Knowing the timelessness of all three times,
+Aware of timelessness in all three times,
 Most eminent[^86-1] amongst all sentient beings,
-The crown amongst those crowned with fine virtues, (86)
+The crown amongst those crowned with noble virtues, (86)

 [^86-1]: Literally 'great elephant', or 'great *nāga*', 'amongst sentient beings'.
 The word *nāga* at the end of the compound frequently denotes pre-eminence in general.